ionicthemes/building-a-complete-mobile-app-with-ionic-framework/README.md

 - Show the **_schedule for both days_** of the conference
 - Show **_information_** about each event

-Again, Ionic has awesome components, in this case [**_tabs_**](http://ionicframework.com/docs/components/#striped-style-tabs) will work perfectly for displaying both days schedule in a clean and organized manner.
+Again, Ionic has awesome components; in this case [**_tabs_**](http://ionicframework.com/docs/components/#striped-style-tabs) will work perfectly for displaying both days schedule in a clean and organized manner.

 The final point of this step is this **_commit_** ([`9d797d7`](https://github.com/startapplabs/jsconfuy/commit/9d797d7ebad844e8cb376e710c9ac05db3cecf32)), run `git checkout 9d797d7` and you will see the implementation of the instructions above.